JonParton/Nextjs_ASWA_Starter/README.md

 ```

 Some things to note - You unfortunately can't call out to one of your own API's that are defined as an Azure Function to figure out all the possible routes here.
-Unfortunately these pre-rendered pages are created at Build Time on Github and I don't belive it spins up the azure functions and it woul;dn't have any databases etc you need defined!
+Unfortunately these pre-rendered pages are created at Build Time on Github and I don't belive it spins up the azure functions and it wouldn't have any databases etc you need defined!
 You can however call to external API's and also read the files in the repo.
-So for things like Blogs or some CMS Dta managed in the Repo you can still do this like the above!
+So for things like Blogs or some CMS Data managed in the Repo you can still do this like the above!

 ### Getting Azure Function Runtime installed on Windows